juv1nsk1/flytoear/README.md

 1. Create fungible token pools for FLYM (FlightMiles) and USDT (stablecoin).
 2. Transfer 1000 USDT to the KLender contract address.
 3. Transfer 1000 USDT to the KInvest contract address — this balance will be used to pay out yield to users.
+4. Create a nonfungible token pool for FLYP

 ##  Create Custom Contract Interfaces and APIs in Firefly Sandbox